 As you know, your own teeth require conscientious at-home oral care and regular dental visits.
 Dental implants are like your own teeth and will require the same care.
 In order to keep your implant clean and plaque-free, brushing and flossing still apply!

-After treatment, Dr. Shumway will help you to develop the best care plan for you.
+After treatment, Dr. Nielsen will help you to develop the best care plan for you.
 Periodic follow-up visits will be scheduled to monitor your implant, teeth, and gums to make sure they are healthy.